xaprier/gaiacraft-discord-bot/readme.md

   Ticket System
 - All systems logging to logChannel channel

+## Installing
+- You have to have at least NodeJS V16.9.0(for DiscordJS13) or later and npm(i recommend, or you can use yarn etc.)
+- Modules to be downloaded in package.json, just run ``sh npm install
+``

+# Features
 ## Embed Messages

 - Includes EmbedMessage command for Addresses, Rules, Information, Penalties(Punishments) and Policy.